-The corresponding SNMP table would have three columns; department, name and telno.
+The corresponding SNMP table would have three columns: department, name, and telno.

-It is possible to have table columns that are not visible through the SNMP protocol.
+An option is to have table columns that are not visible through the SNMP protocol.
 These columns must be the last columns of the table.
 In the previous example, the SNMP table could have columns department and name only.
-The application could then use the telno column internally, but it would not be visible to the SNMP managers.
+The application could then use column telno internally, but it would not be visible to the SNMP managers.